zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for all DHCP messages.

-   :c: The connection record describing the underlying UDP flow.
+   :param c: The connection record describing the underlying UDP flow.

-   :is_orig: Indicate if the message came in a packet from the
+   :param is_orig: Indicate if the message came in a packet from the
            originator/client of the udp flow or the responder/server.

-   :msg: The parsed type-independent part of the DHCP message.
+   :param msg: The parsed type-independent part of the DHCP message.
 The message
         type is indicated in this record.

-   :options: The full set of supported and parsed DHCP options.
+   :param options: The full set of supported and parsed DHCP options.

 .. _plugin-zeek-dnp3: